 In 2019, 43 small cruise ships called at Saint-Malo's port.
 Their passengers focused their attention mainly on the city or Le Mont-Saint-Michel, almost 60 kilometers away, with its world-famous abbey.
 Rennes, the capital of Brittany, is another destination for cruise tourists.

 The ferries use their own quay facilities in the port.
 In contrast, cruise ships are anchored off Saint-Malo.
 Guests take tender boats to the Gare Maritime de la Bourse.
 The closest access to Intra Muros is the Porte Saint-Louis, 400 meters away.
-Under Saint-Malo sights we name the main attractions of the city.
+Under Saint Malo tourist attractions let's name the main attractions of the city.